lucas75/Luc.Util/Luc.Util.Tests.SampleGenerator/README.md

 dotnet run --project Luc.Util.Tests.SampleGenerator/Luc.Util.Tests.SampleGenerator.csproj
 ```

-If the project cannot find `Luc.Util.Tests/Luc.Util.Tests.csproj`, it will throw an
+If the project cannot find `Luc.Util.Tests/Luc.Util.Tests.csproj` it will throw an
-exception indicating that it must be executed from the solution root.
+exception; be sure to run it from the solution root.

 When to run it
 --------------